libero/content-store/README.md

 To run a content store with the service prefix `articles`:

-1. Run `docker-compose down --v && docker-compose up --build`.
+1. Run `docker-compose down --volumes && docker-compose up --build`.

 2. Open http://localhost:8080/articles/items to see the list of items.